All Episodes

 Oh, well, that's it.

-We've destroyed Trump now, we've taken Melania out.
+We've destroyed Trump now.

-They found these old novel pictures.
+They found these old model pictures.

 And then there was this.

-Now, before I tell you what this is, over the course of the many years that I have hosted this program, I have had extensive commentary on the uh ugly, to put it bluntly.
+Now, before I tell you what this is, over the course of the many years that I have hosted this program, I have had extensive commentary on the ugly, to put it bluntly.

-There have been people who have categorized certain Americans as uglo Americans, and we've commented on all of that over the course of the many years of this program, is even an undeniable truth of life that has reference to the ugly.
+There have been people who have categorized certain Americans as uglo Americans, and we've commented on all of that over the course of the many years of this program.

-And each time that I have talked about this, and I've come to the defense of the ugly, by the way, I've come to their defense, and uh in in one such instance, in mocking some of these people who wanted to ban the ugly from the streets in daytime, I asked, well, how are you gonna enforce that?
+And in one such instance, in mocking some of these people who wanted to ban the ugly from the streets in daytime, I asked, well, how are you going to enforce that?

 And I said, maybe I have the answer.

-Maybe you don't have to enforce it, because the ugly know who they are.
+Maybe you don't have to enforce it because the ugly know who they are.

-Well, as you can imagine, people who do not hear this program in context who only hear that sentence when they tune in.
+Well, as you can imagine, people who do not hear this program in context only hear that sentence when they tune in.

-Oh my God, did he really say, oh, gee, that's outrageous.
+Oh, my God, did he really say, oh, gee, that's outrageous.

 That's so typical.

-I can't believe they go off on their mock indignation.
+And they go off on their mock indignation.

-Outrageous that things that I supposedly say.
+Outrageous, the things that I supposedly say.

-And it's fine.
+I'm ugly, and it's fine.

 My appearance doesn't define me.